-(2) The purposes of the REC Trading Program are: (a) To provide for a REC Trading Program to facilitate voluntary trading under subsection (g) of P.U.C.
+(2) The purposes of the REC Trading Program are:

+(a) To provide for a REC Trading Program to facilitate voluntary trading under subsection (g) of P.U.C.
 Subst.
 R. 25.173 and PURA § 39.9113, in the most efficient and economical manner; and

 (b) To ensure that all Customers have access to providers of energy generated by renewable energy Resources pursuant to PURA § 39.101(b)(3).

-(3) ERCOT shall administer the REC Trading Program, which became effective July 1, 2001.
+(3) ERCOT shall administer the REC Trading Program, which became effective July 1, 2001, and became a voluntary market on September 1, 2025.
 Entities participating in the REC Trading Program must register with and execute the appropriate agreements with ERCOT.

 14.2 Duties of ERCOT